danielhejnar/articles/Capturing near-Earth asteroids.md

 Asteroid mining is a concept that involves the extraction of useful materials from asteroids.
 Due to their accessibility,near-Earth asteroids (those asteroids that pass near the Earth, also known as NEAs) are a particularly accessible subset of the asteroids that provide potentially attractive targets for resources to support space industrialization.
 NASA's Jet Propulsion Laboratory maintains a database of NEAs, consisting of approximately 7900 asteroids [1] (at the time of this study).

 Many materials could be extracted and processed from NEAs which are useful for propulsion, construction, life support, agriculture, metallurgy, semiconductors, and precious and strategic metals [2,3].
 Volatiles such as hydrogen and methane could be used to produce rocket propellant to transport spacecraft between space habitats, Earth, the Moon, the asteroids, and beyond.
 Rare-Earth metals could be used to manufacture structural materials as well as solar photovoltaic arrays which could be used to power space or lunar habitats.
 These solar cells could also be used in a constellation of solar power satellites in orbit around the Earth in order to provide electrical power for its inhabitants [4].
-Precious metals such as platinum, platinumgroup metals (PGMs), and gold are also available.
+Precious metals such as platinum, platinum group metals (PGMs), and gold are also available.
 NEAs are understood to consist largely of nickel-iron ore and smaller proportions of precious metals among other constituents [5-7].

-Furthermore, the environmental hazards associated with existing mining methods are posing ethical issues to all communities.
+Furthermore, the environmental hazards associated with existing mining methods pose ethical issues to all communities.
 Earth's deposits of raw materials may be supplemented by those mined from captured asteroids.
 The idea of capture itself is not entirely artificial as some planetary satellites are believed to be captured naturally, e.g., Neptune's moon Triton is believed to be a Kuiper belt object [8].
 Jupiter may have also captured asteroids naturally [9].

-The advantages of studying capture mechanics of NEAs are not limited to the mining industry.
+The advantages of studying the capture mechanics of NEAs are not limited to the mining industry.
 Space-based commerce may develop within the next few decades, including manufacturing, solar power stations, and space tourism.
-There is interest in space-based production of high value pharmaceuticals, semiconductors, ultra-pure crystals for many applications, and generally anything requiring large-scale material purity.
+There is interest in space-based production of high-value pharmaceuticals, semiconductors, ultra-pure crystals for many applications, and generally, anything requiring large-scale material purity.
 The feasibility of space tourism is also being promoted.
 Market research in the United States, Japan, Canada and Germany has shown that as many as $80 \%$ of people younger than 40 would be interested in commercial space travel.
-A majority would be willing to pay up to three months' salary for the privilege.
+A majority would pay up to three months' salary for the privilege.
 Ten percent would pay a year's salary [10].
 Space development would be immensely facilitated by having a source of raw materials already in space.
 The cost of launching matter from Earth to space is a major limiting factor currently.

 ### Current technology